 I encourage people to explore and better understand their experiences, concerns or goals, and to expand the range of choices they believe they have.
 My style is relaxed, warm and supportive.
 You can talk about what ever you wish to, and I will listen to your concerns and experiences with interest, care and an open mind.
 I will try to help you inquire into your experience, and to understand it better, and won't try to impose any fixed ideas or concepts, or offer advice.

-I teach on the psychotherapy and counselling foundation course at Regents University and on the counselling diploma course at the Minster Centre.
+I have also taught on psychotherapy and counselling courses at Regents University, the New School, and the Minster Centre.
 I have an MA in Integrative Psychotherapy and Counselling, and an Advanced Diploma in Existential Psychotherapy, both from Regent’s University in London.